JanBessai/ecoop2021artifacts/oo/src/main/java/oo/ep/README.md

 ```

   Similarly, the Divd data type had the following code which distributed the
-  powby operation to the numerator and denomiator.
+  powby operation to the numerator and denominator.

  ```
  public Exp powby(Exp other) {